Merlinaphist/BMI707/README.md

-# Explainable Prediction of Retina Phenotype through AttnMIL
+# Explainable Prediction of Retina Damage through AttnMIL
 This is the course project for BMI707: Deep Learning for Biomedical Data at Harvard Medical School.
 This project utilizes the Attention-guided Multiple Instance Learning (AttnMIL) model to classify the retina damages from the Optical Coherent Tomography (OCT) images in [Kermany et al., 2018](https://doi.org/10.1016/j.cell.2018.02.010).

 ![The AttnMIL Model](method.png)